NASA-IMPACT/hls-sentinel2-downloader-serverless/lambdas/downloader/README.md

 ![Downloader in S2 Downloader diagram](../../images/hls-s2-downloader-downloader.png)

 The Downloaders purpose is download Sentinel 2 Images from Sci/IntHub.
 It is invoked via SQS messages being available within the `TO_DOWNLOAD` SQS queue; this handler will be limited to a concurrency limit of 15, due to the nature of the dedicated connection we have to IntHub.
-Images downloaded are stored on the mounted EFS volume under the path of `efs_volume_mount/<image_id>/<image_filename>`.
+Images are downloaded and uploaded to S3 in one step, they are stored under a key in the format `<YYYY-MM-DD>/<image_filename>` where the date is the `beginposition` of the image.

+S3 performs a MD5 checksum comparison on upload, this way we ensure that we only store images that match the MD5 that Sci/IntHub provided us for the image.

 Interactions with the `granule` table include marking the download as having started, updating the checksum of the image, and marking that the download is complete.

 ---